-Debi Edward, UK’s ITV News Asia correspondent, was reporting on the bushfires when she was told that some locals had a surprise for her reserved only for “special visitors”.
+Debi Edward, UK’s ITV News Asia correspondent, was reporting on the bushfires earlier this year when she was told that some locals had a surprise for her reserved only for “special visitors”.
 She was going to hold the koala’s terrifying cousin, the drop bear, on camera.
 Now Debi doesn’t know much about drop bears so she’s told some basic facts about the animal.
 Drop bears are “vicious”, have fangs, and are poisonous.

 I learned about drop bears in grade 6, right before camp, and I fully believed in them so I can totally empathise with Debi.
 Plus, she’s in an unfamiliar setting and whatnot.

 To protect her from the feral creature, Debi was geared up in full body armour complete with goggles and gloves and boots.
 Not to mention, someone had a dart gun handy… just in case.

 Enter the dreaded drop bear.
 And this is when I start to lose it.

 “I’ve been told that this is quite a dangerous bear, it’s been known to attack people,” Debi told the camera, very much sounding like she’s about to shit herself.
 “It’s called a drop bear because they drop out of the trees to attack people.”

 You guys, I’ve been laughing at my desk for 12 minutes.
 I’ve lost it.
 This has done me in on a Monday morning.
 There’s no recovering.

 “I’m trying not to be worried because I’ve been told that he can sense if I’m worried,” she continued.

 I absolutely do not blame her for saying “fucking Aussies” afterwards – what a bloody good sport.

 Australian video producer Sean Mulcahy, who originally shared the clip on Facebook, urged viewers to donate to a GoFundMe campaign raising money for the wildlife on Kangaroo Island – many of which have been injured in the devastating fires.